What’s a letter of intent?

 I frame it as a persuasive essay or an argument.
 Prove why you’d be the right fit.
 What skills and experiences do you bring, what perspectives, where does your motivation and enthusiasm for the work stem from?Sydney Sulymka, PSA Director of Communications, 2020-2022

 Be yourself, not the version of yourself you think someone might be interested in.
 I wrote my original letter of intent and when I asked friends to look it over, they were all baffled because it didn’t seem like me in any way.
 It actually did a really poor job of talking about what I was interested in and what I’d accomplished so far in my University career.Shae Sackman, PSA President 2020-2022

-“Endure an existential crisis and then have a caramel macchiato”Unnamed Psychology Student
+“Have a caramel macchiato”Unnamed Psychology Student

 Be clear and concise with what you’re saying.
 Adding irrelevant information will only eat up valuable space.
 Be confident in who you are and why you deserve to be there.Sarah Nakonechny, PSA Vice President 2021-2022